How does exercise help mental health?

 - Be kind to yourself – if you have to start with the gentlest of exercise, then start with the gentlest of exercise.
 If you have to build up slowly, then take your time.
 If you miss a day, a week, or longer, don’t give up.
 Exercise again when you can.
 Don’t be too hard on yourself – as long as you exercise most of the time, you should see the benefits.

 Although the mental health benefits of exercise can be substantial, if you’re suffering from mental health problems, exercise alone may not be enough.
 You should talk to your doctor about other treatments.
-You can also find support online with Movember.
+You can also find support online through organizations like Movember or government resources.